List of Fireman Sam characters: Hannah Sparkes

 Hannah Sparkes is an 11-year-old girl in a wheelchair introduced in series 9.
 She is the daughter of Joe and Lizzie Sparkes.
 She is also the third child in Pontypandy to have blond hair.

 Lily Chen

 Lily Chen is the toddler daughter of Mrs. Chen and the youngest character on the show.
 She has a plush toy called Sharky.

 Peter Kaminski

 Peter Kaminski is an 11-year-old boy introduced in Series 14.
-He speaks with a London accent and has a Polish half-sister named Krystyna.
+He speaks with a London accent and has a Polish half-sister named Krystyna Kaminski.

 He is voiced by Arthur Smith Galiano who is the child actor to voice a main character in the series.

 Animals

 Rosa

 Rosa is Bella Lasagne's cat.
-Rosa is the only non-human character to appear in the first four series.